 Now combine the slowing of ocean currents and temperature increase within the Oceans and what we have is a situation where within the next 4-5 decades we could be looking at a whole planet full of a swamp – which stinks and without proper water.

-Imagine being in a house with a little aquarium full of dead fish and full of algae in lukewarm water.
+Imagine being in a house with a little aquarium full of dead fish and algae in lukewarm water.
 It becomes unbearable!
-We would be on a planet full of that type of stinking water bodies if these predictions come to pass.
+We would be on a planet full of that type of stinking water bodies if these predictions ACTUALLY come to pass!

 Featured Image Source: Pixabay